biolab/orange2/docs/reference/rst/Orange.data.filter.rst

 .. class:: ValueFilterDiscrete

-    Accepts the listed discrete values.
+    Subfilter for values of discrete features.

     .. attribute:: values